Paul DeJong Player Props: Cardinals vs. White Sox

 Paul DeJong At The Plate

-- DeJong has an RBI in 16 of 60 games this year, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in two contests.
+- DeJong has driven home a run in 16 games this year (26.2%), including more than one RBI in 11.5% of his games and producing three or more of his team's runs on two occasions..

+- He has scored in 39.3% of his games this year, with two or more runs scored in 8.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.